newchuyalong/libgdx-learning/Bullet-physics.md

 ## <a id="Using_arrays"></a>Using arrays ##
 Where possible the wrapper uses direct ByteBuffer objects to pass arrays from Java to C++.
 This avoids copying the array on the call and allows you to share the same byte buffer for both OpenGL ES and Bullet.
 If needed you can create a new ByteByffer using `BufferUtils.newUnsafeByteBuffer`, which you should manually delete using `BufferUtils.disposeUnsafeByteBuffer`.

-In cases where ByteBuffer can't be used or is unwanted to be used, a normal array is used.
+In cases where ByteBuffer can't be used or is unwanted, a normal array is used.
 By default this means that the array is copied using iteration from Java to C++ at start of the method and copied back at the end of the method.
 To avoid this overhead the wrapper tries to use the Java array directly from within C++ where possible using critical arrays.
 During such method Java garbage collecting is blocked.
 An example of such method is `btBroadphasePairArray.getCollisionObjects`.

 ## <a id="Contact_Callbacks"></a>Contact Callbacks ##
-Contact callbacks allow you to be notified when a contact/collision on two objects occur ([more info](http://bulletphysics.org/mediawiki-1.5.8/index.php/Collision_Callbacks_and_Triggers#Contact_Callbacks)).
+Contact callbacks allow you to be notified when a contact/collision on two objects occur ([more info and a performance related warning](http://bulletphysics.org/mediawiki-1.5.8/index.php/Collision_Callbacks_and_Triggers#Contact_Callbacks)).

 By default there are three callbacks: [`onContactAdded`](http://bulletphysics.org/mediawiki-1.5.8/index.php/Collision_Callbacks_and_Triggers#gContactAddedCallback), [`onContactProcessed`](http://bulletphysics.org/mediawiki-1.5.8/index.php/Collision_Callbacks_and_Triggers#gContactProcessedCallback) and [`onContactDestroyed`](http://bulletphysics.org/mediawiki-1.5.8/index.php/Collision_Callbacks_and_Triggers#gContactDestroyedCallback)) .
 The wrapper adds two additional callbacks: `onContactStarted` and `onContactEnded`.
-The callbacks are global (independent of e.g. the collision world), there can be only one implementation per callback active at the same time.
+The callbacks are global (independent of e.g. the collision world), there can be only one implementation per callback active at any given time.

 ### <a id="Contact_Listeners"></a>Contact Listeners ###
 You can extend the ContactListener class to implement one or more callbacks: